-Unfortunately, the G7 oddly doesn’t have forward-facing speakers, so if you care about sharing video with your nearby friends: the Razer Phone is the mobile for you.
+Unfortunately, the V40 oddly doesn’t have forward-facing speakers, so if you care about sharing video with your nearby friends: the Razer Phone 2 is the mobile for you.

-Though it doesn’t have a headphone jack, the Razer Phone’s recent update to Android 8.1 has given it all of the Bluetooth features of the Google Pixel 2.
-As it has much better speakers, and Dolby Atmos support through its dongle, this phone edges out the smaller Pixel and takes a spot on the best five handsets.
+Though it doesn’t have a headphone jack, the Razer Phone 2’s use of Android Pie has given it all of the Bluetooth features of the Google Pixel 2.
+As it has much better speakers, and Dolby Atmos support through its dongle, this phone edges out the Pixel 3 and takes a spot on the best five handsets.

 Razer may not be a household name when it comes to smartphones quite yet, they do go out of their way to make a statement with audio.
-Though it doesn’t have a speedy update schedule like the Pixel 2 and Pixel 2 XL, Razer’s debut handset does have the latest and greatest when it comes to wireless listening.
-Only a new codec or transfer standard will change that, so subsequent updates to either the Pixel 2 or Razer phone will be unlikely to change much.
+Though it doesn’t have a speedy update schedule like the Pixel 3 and Pixel 3 XL, Razer’s handset does have the latest and greatest when it comes to wireless listening.
+Only a new codec or transfer standard will change that, so subsequent updates to either the Pixel 3 or Razer phone will be unlikely to change much.

 While the wired performance is merely “really good,” dongle-haters will still find the accessory frustrating.
 However, adding the Atmos support allows a simulated surround sound effect that’s only offered on the Galaxy S9+ otherwise.
 Given the price difference between the two, the Razer option has a higher value if you’re okay with the dongle.
 Unlike Apple’s ditching of the headphone jack, Razer at least offers a damned good tradeoff for going dongle-only for wired listening.

 Samsung Galaxy S10 Plus

 The rest of the specs on the Galaxy Note 9 are fairly standard, and the performance is rock solid.
 Adam and Josh weren’t impressed by the speakers, but then again: we’re not impressed by any smartphone speakers out there.
 We do like the ability to tailor frequency response at a system level to filter out sounds you can’t hear (based on age), and the Dolby Atmos support is tops for wired headphones.
 The auto-upscaling feature is of dubious merit but is a very cool thing to have in your back pocket.